 The Problem Specification (ProbSpec) component combines one or more Domain(s) and the applied Loading for input into the Layout Optimization component.
 The Units of the problem are also input here.
-The output is a Problem (ProbSpec) and the Units of the problem.
+The output is a Problem (ProbSpec), the Units of the problem, and a list of the materials in the problem together with their properties.